2010 Edmonton municipal election

-The 2010 Edmonton municipal election was held Monday, October 18, 2010 to elect a mayor and 12 councillors to the city council, seven of the nine trustees to Edmonton Public Schools, and the seven trustees to the Edmonton Catholic Schools.
-Two incumbent public school trustees had no challengers.
+The 2010 Edmonton municipal election was held Monday, October 18, 2010 to elect a mayor and 12 councillors to the city council, the nine trustees to Edmonton Public Schools, and the seven trustees to the Edmonton Catholic Schools.
+Two incumbent public school trustees had no challengers so were elected by acclamation.

 Since 1968, provincial legislation had required every municipality to hold triennial elections.

-On July 22, 2009, City Council voted to change the electoral system of six wards to a system of 12 wards; each represented by a single councillor, the changes took effect for the 2010 election.
+On July 22, 2009, city council voted to change the electoral system of six wards to a system of 12 wards; each represented by a single councillor, the changes took effect for the 2010 election.
 Of the estimated 596,406 eligible voters, only 199,359 turned in a ballot, a voter turnout of 33.4%.
 A municipal census conducted in 2009 showed a population of 782,439, meaning approximately 76.2% of the population was eligible to vote.

+The mayor was elected in the city at-large and councillors elected in single-member wards to three-year terms.
+All contests were conducted according to the first past the post (FPTP) system.
+Although FPTP elects the candidate that receives the most votes, it does not always produce a winner that has received over 50% of the votes.
+The winner in seven of the 12 city councillor contests was elected with less than a majority of the votes cast.

 Candidates

 Bold indicates elected, italics indicates incumbent.